 A business opportunity, among others

-Indeed, the Chinese, although they are in love with the architectural, natural and gastronomic heritage of the region, also see the return they can hope for.
-For them, it’s not just passion, but a company they invest in.
-Some wines sell for a high price once on Chinese soil , and the development of wine tourism in Bordeaux reinforces the investor in the diversification of his sources of income, in case of bad year for the harvest for example.
+Indeed, the Chinese, although they are in love with the architectural, natural and gastronomic heritage of the region, they also see the return on investment they can hope for.
+For them, it’s not just about passion, but rather a company they invest in.
+Some wines are sold for gold once in China, and the development of wine tourism in Bordeaux supports the investor in the diversification of his sources of income, in case of a bad harvest year for example.

 The consequences for the region’s wine industry

 According to some specialists in the profession, these investments are a boon for the profession of winegrower in Bordeaux and the surrounding area.
 Indeed, the Chinese are “the best ambassadors to their compatriots” according to Georges Haushalter, former president of the Interprofessional Council of Bordeaux Wine (CIVB).
-What to promote for France its place of number 1 exporter of wines to China.
+Enough to promote France’s position as a number 1 wine-export country to China.

-However, not all those involved in Bordeaux viticulture and Bordeaux vineyards are delighted with this arrival.
-Although the number of properties acquired by the Chinese is still marginal out of the 8,000 in the region , some denounce a loss of mastery of know-how and traditions that held in the hands of entire generations of winegrowing families.
+However, not all those involved in Bordeaux viticulture and Bordeaux vineyards are delighted with this new trend.
+Although the number of properties acquired by the Chinese is still marginal out of the 8,000 ones in the region, some do denounce a loss of mastery of know-how and traditions that were held in the hands for entire generations of wine-growing families.

-Yet many of these investors keep production tools and methods , or even seek to improve them to give a new dimension to their newly acquired grape varieties.
-However it is also important to note that a lot of investments in Bordeaux vineyards are made by French or European companies.
+Yet, many of these investors keep local production tools and methods, or even seek to improve them and give a new dimension to their newly acquired grape varieties.
+However, it is also important to note that a lot of investments in Bordeaux vineyards are made by French or European companies.

 The main thing to remember

-Although these investments from the other side of the planet can represent a “danger” for some followers centuries-old traditions passing into the hands of Chinese owners , the vineyard is not exportable and will indeed remain on French soil .
+Although these investments from the other side of the planet can represent a “danger” for some followers of centuries-old traditions passing into the hands of Chinese owners, the vineyard is not exportable and will indeed remain on French soil.
 If the Chinese and others Asian investors passionate about wine are able to invest fortunes necessary for the development of the Bordeaux wine industry, a fair balance in investment and export relations seems to be a great opportunity for wine production and wine tourism in Bordeaux .